marq4/RandomVideoClipGeneratorCloudService/README.md

 ## FAQ

-Q: Where are the instructions to use this service?
+Q: Where are the instructions to use this service? <br />
 A: In the main page: %%%.

 Q: What is the advantage of using this Cloud service over the Python or Docker version? <br />
 A: None.
 This project’s main goal is for me to practice Cloud.
 You still need to have ffmpeg installed locally.

-Q: Where is the code to fork the project?
+Q: Where is the code to fork the project? <br />
 A: https://github.com/marq4/Random-Video-Clip-Generator

-Q: Is this the recommended way to display random video clips locally?
+Q: Is this the recommended way to display random video clips locally? <br />
 A: No. Please use Docker: https://github.com/marq4/Random-Video-Clip-Generator-Docker